2796gaurav/mcpconn/docs/api-reference.md

 # API Reference

-This page provides a reference for the `plug_mcp` library's public API.
+This page provides a reference for the `mcpclient` library's public API.

 ## `MCPClient`

 The `MCPClient` is the main entry point for interacting with MCP servers.

-::: plug_mcp.client.MCPClient
+::: mclpclient.MCPClient
     options:
       show_root_heading: true
       show_source: false